 - NOTE: if you use a number of ideas, all from the same source, within one paragraph AND have put all the ideas into your own words, simply put the parenthetical reference at the end of the paragraph.

-- Sample MLA Works Cited (including List of Images Used)
+- Works Cited – MLA example (including List of Images Used)

-- Sample APA Works Cited (including List of Images Used)
+- Works Cited – APA example (including list of Images Used)

-- Your list of sources must be in ALPHABETICAL order! (go by the beginning of each citation – author’s last name, title of book, etc.)
+- Your list of sources must be in ALPHABETICAL order! (by the beginning of each citation – author’s last name, title of book, etc.)

 - Use appropriate formatting (MLA or APA – check with your teacher).
-The following are condensed (or “cheat sheet”) versions of the RCSS Style Guide:
+The following are condensed (or “cheat sheet”) versions of the RCSS Style Guide (currently under revision):